pezhmankasraee/pklog/README.md

-# go-pklog
+# pklog
-__go-pklog__ providing log files on syslog and live on stdout written in Golang.
+__pklog__ providing log files on syslog and live on stdout written in Golang.
 This package is written in `Golang`.
 This logging package is able to generate two types of log information both on:
 * syslog
 * stdout